indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 * very big commit but a short commit message

 All of them would receive a high ranking in [the commit messages hall of shame](http://www.codelord.net/2015/03/16/bad-commit-messages-hall-of-shame/ "Bad Commit Messages Hall of Shame").
-For the most part, they're vague and don't say anything about why the particular change was introduced.
+In general, they're vague and don't say anything about why the particular change was introduced.
 Looking at them now, they're almost as good as having no commit messages at all.
 To understand what's wrong, let's turn our attention to what to look for in a good commit message.